5 Common Data Quality Challenges (and How to Solve Them)

 1. Software sprawl and data proliferation create more to manage

 Over the past 10 years, there has been an explosion of technology.
-In fact, the average company now uses more than 200 different apps and collects data from over 400 data sources.
+In fact, the average company now uses more than 200 different apps and collects data from over 400 data sources to support business processes.
 As the number of tools leveraged by companies increases, the data team’s responsibilities become more complex and harder to execute.

-Making matters worse, data engineers must manage not only their own tools, such as Snowflake, dbt, and Looker, but also keep tabs on how downstream apps, like Salesforce, Marketo, and Gainsight, evolve over time.
+Making matters worse, data engineers must manage not only their own tools, such as Snowflake, dbt, and Looker, but also keep tabs on how downstream apps, like Salesforce, Marketo, and Gainsight, as well as downstream use cases like machine learning, evolve over time.

 Data engineers are asked not only to prevent data quality issues, but also pull the threads from these disparate sources together into a tapestry of useful insight—a time-intensive and, arguably, dangerous pursuit.
 The thing is, each tool brings a greater risk of errors being introduced into the company’s data pipelines, and makes it harder for data teams to spot and stop data quality issues.